ruminations/Geyser/README.md

 * The _die_ (steel blue) is machined from stock dimensional 1 cm diameter drill rod (tool steel), and as such is a ferro-magnetic and electrically conductive material with relatively high resistivity and heat capacity (thermal mass).

-> The top end carries a heat sink (not shown) that mates with the standard metric taper pin shank (1:50 included angle) of the die.
+> The top end carries an aluminum heat sink (not shown) that mates with the standard metric taper pin shank (1:50 included angle) of the die.
 This facilitates fabrication with common tools and provides a jam fit for good thermal coupling.

 > The dark goldenrod orifice is a tungsten carbide insert.
 It is installed using the same method for placing valve seats in engine blocks: the insert is cooled in liquid nitrogen so that it shrinks.
 When placed in the 2 mm bore it warms to form an interference fit with the tool steel.
 This yields a highly thermally conductive orifice whose geometry endures abrasive materials.
 The orifice itself is best formed by electrical discharge machining (EDM).
 Alternatively, for less demanding use, the orifice may be formed in the tool steel with two drilling operations, or may be a hardened tool steel insert.